Jamie Buhrer: 2014

 In May, Buhrer returned to the New South Wales City side.
 In September, he tore his anterior cruciate ligament, ruling him out for the rest of the season.
-Later on that month, he re-signed with the Sea Eagles on a 3-year contract until the end of 2017.
+Later on that month, he re-signed with the Manly outfit on a three-year contract until the end of 2017.

 2016

-In October, after playing 128 games for the Sea Eagles, Buhrer was released from the final year of his contract to sign a 2-year contract with the Newcastle Knights starting in 2017.
+In October, after playing 128 games for the Manly club, Buhrer was released from the final year of his contract to sign a two-year contract with the Newcastle Knights starting in 2017.

 2017

-Upon joining the Knights, Buhrer formed part of the leadership group of the playing roster.
-He made his debut for the Knights in round 1 of the 2017 season against the New Zealand Warriors.
+Upon joining the Newcastle club, Buhrer formed part of the leadership group of the playing roster.
+He made his debut for Newcastle in round 1 of the 2017 season against the New Zealand Warriors.
 During a training session in April, he suffered a fractured foot and was expected to miss up to eight weeks.
-He finished the year with 16 matches and 1 try for the Knights.
+He finished the year with 16 matches and one try for the Novocastrians.

 2018

-In 2018, Buhrer played in 20 matches for the Knights, mostly from the interchange bench.
+In 2018, Buhrer played in 20 matches for the Newcastle side, mostly from the interchange bench.

 2019

-Due to increasing depth in the Knights' squad, Buhrer only played 9 NRL matches in 2019, before departing at season's end.
+Due to increasing depth in Newcastle's squad, Buhrer only played nine NRL matches in 2019, before departing at season's end.
 In November, he announced his retirement from rugby league.

+Post playing

+Buhrer works as the U16s pathways assistant coach alongside former team mate Matt Orford.